 No Job Postings

-Job listings are not allowed on the mailing lists.
-While we’re all very glad to see more and more Scala jobs, please confine these listings to more appropriate forums.
+Job listings are not allowed on the forums and other channels.
+While we’re all very glad to see more and more Scala jobs, please confine these listings to more appropriate venues.

 The main Gitter room for Scala is:

 - scala/scala: like the scala-user mailing list.
 Questions, general discussion, etc. Beginner-friendly!